frederikheld/pot-pourri/README.md

 It is also planned to add an event engine that triggers actors attached the connected devices on pre-defined events (like "moisture below x %").
 This will allow for automatically watering the plants, regulating sun and ventilation, etc.

+> __Note: parts of this project (mainly the mobile app) are being continued as closed source.
+If you want to know more about this project, have a look at [gardeneers.social](https://gardeneers.social).__

 ## Architecture

 _Pot Pourri_ consists of several services that communicate via REST api interfaces or via their specific interfaces.
 Communication with the connected devices is conducted via the [MQTT protocol](https://en.wikipedia.org/wiki/MQTT).